octo-technology/OpenTezos/docs/smartpy/installation.md

 title: Installation
 ---

-This chapter aims at preparing your working environment in order to be ready to code, test and compile your smart contracts.
+This chapter aims at preparing your working environment to be ready to code, test and compile your smart contracts.

 You can code locally on your favorite ide and/or use the [online editor](https://smartpy.io/ide)